I: Enter the tidyverse

 • If you need a refresher on setting the working directory, see the prior lesson.

-• Notice that I’m not setting (i.e. hard coding) the working directory in the script.
+• Notice that we’re not setting (i.e. hard coding) the working directory in the script.
 That would not work well for sharing the code.
-Instead, I tell you where you need to be (a common landmark), let you get there, and then rely on relative paths afterwards
+Instead, we rely on relative paths once you know where you need to be and have gotten there

 Reading Data in with read_csv()